hariszaf/microbetag/docs/modules/modules.md

 The $$1/3$$ term represents the confidence level of the seed group node.

 Among SeedSetA, metabolites A and F are found within the metabolic network B but only metabolite A is within non-SeedSetB, thus the MIComplementarity index between metabolic network A and metabolic network B is 0.5.
 These indexes can be used in various types of metabolic networks.

-In the framework of microbetag, all GTDB representative genomes were used to come up with draft genome-scale reconstructions using [`modelseedpy`](https://github.com/ModelSEED/ModelSEEDpy) with its default gapfilling algorithm and a complete medium.
+In the framework of `microbetag`, all GTDB representative genomes were used to come up with draft genome-scale reconstructions using [`modelseedpy`](https://github.com/ModelSEED/ModelSEEDpy) with its default gapfilling algorithm and a complete medium.
 Then, all GEMs pair-wised combinations were considered and using [`PhyloMInt`](https://github.com/mgtools/PhyloMint)